svenslaggare/gitnotes/README.md

 ### Virtual file system
 The path used is _virtual_ in the sense that it doesn't affect the actual folder structure (the file path is just a metadata property of the note).
 All notes also have a numeric ID that can be used to refer to the note instead of the (virtual) path.

+### Synchronization
+Synchronization can be done by adding a git remote (manually) and then using the `gitnotes sync` command.